 - The circular is requested to be displayed conspicuously onboard Belgian ships.

-Based on case by case measures detailed in the MMN, Belize is now prepared to grant extensions up to Oct 31st for mandatory surveys and audits
+Based on case by case measures detailed in the MMN, Belize is now prepared to grant extensions of 3 months from Oct 31st for mandatory surveys and audits.

 |BERMUDA||Bermuda Guidance Notice 2020-01